惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 “Another adverse effect of this fire will be the damage caused to the soil crusts that cover the ground around some of these plants,” Junak added.
 “These soil crusts – composed of lichens, algae, mosses, and liverworts – reduce the spread of invasive, non-native plants, and also reduce soil erosion, especially in heavy rainfall years.”

-If the fire does wreck a cataclysmic impact on Santa Rosa Island’s rare plants, the Santa Barbara Botanic Garden may be able to help.
+If the fire does wreak a cataclysmic impact on Santa Rosa Island’s rare plants, the Santa Barbara Botanic Garden may be able to help.
 The institution has spent several decades building a seedbank that biologists can use to help restore the lost plants, including a conservation grove of 40 Torrey pines.

 “This is why we do what we do,” Schneider said.
 “There’s always the hope that nature will recover on its own.
 But if it doesn’t, we have been gathering the seeds we need to help.”